 In many proceedings and investigations, however, it is inherently difficult to determine whether any loss is probable or even possible, or to estimate the amount of any loss.
-In addition, even where loss is possible or an exposure to loss exists in excess of the liability already accrued with respect to a previously recognized loss contingency, it is not always possible to reasonably estimate the size of the possible loss or range of loss particularly for proceedings and investigations where the factual record is being developed or contested or where plaintiffs or government entities seek substantial or indeterminate damages, restitution, disgorgement or penalties.
+In addition, even where loss is possible or an exposure to loss exists in excess of the liability already accrued with respect to a previously recognized loss contingency, it is not always possible to reasonably estimate the size of the possible loss or range of loss particularly for proceedings and investigations where the factual record is being developed or contested or where plaintiffs or government entities seek substantial or indeterminate damages. restitution, disgorgement or penalties.
 Numerous issues may need to be resolved before a loss or additional loss, or range of loss or additional range of loss, can be reasonably estimated for a proceeding or investigation, including through potentially lengthy discovery and determination of important factual matters, determination of issues related to class certification and the calculation of damages or other relief, and consideration of novel or unsettled legal questions relevant to the proceedings or investigations in question.

-For certain other legal proceedings and investigations, the Company can estimate reasonably possible losses, additional losses, ranges of loss or ranges of additional loss in excess of amounts accrued, but does not believe, based on current knowledge and after consultation with counsel, that such losses will have a material adverse effect on the Company's consolidated financial statements as a whole, other than the matters referred to in the following paragraphs.
+For certain other legal proceedings and investigations, the Company can estimate reasonably possible losses, additional losses, ranges of loss or ranges of additional loss in excess of amounts accrued, but does not believe, based on current knowledge and after consultation with counsel, that such losses will have a material adverse effect on the Company's consolidated statement of financial condition as a whole, other than the matters referred to in the following paragraphs.

 On May 27, 2014, the Company was named as a defendant in a civil case styled Tracy Chen, as an aggrieved employee, v.
-Morgan Stanley Smith Barney LLC, et al., which is pending in the Superior Court of California, County of Orange, seeking civil penalties on behalf of the State of California and all current and former California employees pursuant to the California Private Attorney General Act, Cal.
+Morgan Stanley Smith Barney LLC, et al., which is pending in the Superior Court of California, County of Orange, seeking civil penalties on behalf of the State of California and all current and former California employees pursuant to the California Private

+Attorney General Act, Cal.
 Labor Code section 2699 et seq.
 Plaintiff asserts that the Company's expense reimbursement and final pay policies, and specifically, the Firm's Alternative Flexible Grid program, violate the California Labor Code under various factual and legal theories, including by passing the Company's costs of doing business onto Financial Advisors, and by paying some terminated Financial Advisors outside the statutorily prescribed time period for final wages.
 On November 21, 2018, the parties in a related federal litigation against the Company styled Brandon Harvey, individually and on behalf of others similarly situated, v.
 Morgan Stanley Smith Barney LLC, pending in the United States District Court for the Northern District of California, reached a settlement in principle for approximately \$10.
 The federal court settlement, if approved, would resolve the representative claims in Plaintiff's action, which has been stayed.
-Plaintiff's efforts to block the settlement have, to date, been unsuccessful, and the matter is now on appeal at the United States Court of Appeals for the Ninth Circuit.
+Following an appeal challenging the proposed settlement at the United States Court of Appeals for the Ninth Circuit, the matter was remanded for further consideration of whether proposed settlement participants had all suffered an actual injury.